nguyentdkhoa/nguyentdkhoa.github.io/_pages/teaching.md

 **Reviewer**
 * Journals:
   * IEEE Internet of Things Journal
+  * IEEE Transactions on Vehicular Technology
-  * IEEE Transaction on Network and Service Management
+  * IEEE Transactions on Network and Service Management
   * IEEE Access
   * Elsevier Journal of Network and Computer Applications
   * Springer Nature Journal of Supercomputing